 Develop a SOC 2 Audit Framework

-The first thing you need to do is determine what you’re going to test for and why.
-You should establish a framework to meet your customers’ needs and guarantee them that you meet the necessary SOC 2 requirements.
+The first thing you need to do is determine what you will test for and why.
+Next, you should establish a framework to meet your customers’ needs and guarantee them that you meet the necessary SOC 2 requirements.

 Be sure your framework allows your SOC 2 auditor(s) to accurately assess that you meet the requirements for SOC 2 compliance.